Civil rights groups, LGBTQ advocates rip Sessions' religious liberty task force

 Breaking News Emails

 "This task force's agenda isn’t consistent with religious freedom.
-Religious freedom protects our right to our beliefs, not a right to discriminate or harm others," American Civil Liberties Union Deputy Legal Director Louise Melling told NBC News in a statement.
+Religious freedom protects our right to our beliefs, not a right to discriminate or harm others," Louise Melling, a deputy legal director with the American Civil Liberties Union, told NBC News in a statement.
 "Jeff Sessions' Department of Justice is again turning that understanding of religious freedom on its head."

 Sessions announces new religious liberty task forceJul.30.201801:57